 - Kissinger Summer Fellowships: Summer internships provide critical practical experience, skills, and networking opportunities – whether students plan to enter a career in public service or pursue further academic training with a focus on policy-relevant research.
 The Kissinger Center will provide up to three summer fellowships of $5,000 each to exceptional Johns Hopkins SAIS students pursuing internships where they will make a substantive contribution to policy formulation or conduct original research on a significant contemporary policy problem in international affairs.
 Applications should include a one page statement of interest, a CV, and a writing sample, and should be submitted to the Office of Global Career Services no later than May 1.
 Preference will be given to students enrolled in the yearlong Kissinger Seminar on History, Strategy, and American Statecraft (SA.200.738).

 - Kissinger Essay Prize: The Kissinger Center will award an annual prize of $2,500 to a Johns Hopkins SAIS student for the best paper in history, geo-strategy, and statecraft.
 Papers will be evaluated on their originality, the quality of analysis, clarity of exposition, and the significance of their conclusions/recommendations.
 Papers must have been submitted for credit to a course in the current academic year and may include both research papers and policy memoranda.
 Submissions should be sent to KissingerCenter@jhu.edu, with the subject line “Kissinger Essay Prize” and a cover email identifying the course to which the paper was originally submitted.
+The final day to submit a paper for consideration is Friday, May 18th, 2018.
 The prize will be announced in June.

 - Kissinger Research and Travel Fund: Rigorous scholarly research has an important role to play informing public debate and policymaking on key challenges in international affairs.
 In order to enhance the ability of PhD students to conduct primary-source research and participate in academic conferences and other scholarly fora, the Kissinger Center will offer several new grants of up to $2,500 to support research and travel on topics at the intersection of history, geo-strategy, and statecraft.
 Applicants must be PhD students at Johns Hopkins SAIS and should follow the normal procedure to request research and travel funding and indicate in their cover letter that they would like to be considered for a Kissinger grant.